brendanlapuma/gradescope_c_autograder/README.md

 Uses multiprocessing in python and differential output checking to automatically grade C programs through gradescope

-1. Zip all files (except 'Code' folder) and upload to GradeScope as the auto grader file
+1. Zip all files (inside the 'test_autograder' folder) and upload to GradeScope as the auto grader file

 2. Done!